Calculating potential energy surfaces with quantum computers by measuring only the density along adiabatic transitions: Discussion and Conclusions

-\section{Generating full potential energy surfaces}
+\subsection{Generating full potential energy surfaces}

 Due to the exponential scaling of the possible configurations of larger molecules, it is infeasible to scan all points on the surface.
 Therefore, it is necessary to be judicious about which geometries the adiabatic evolution samples.
 Two obvious candidate techniques can be used to represent the full potential energy of interest.
-1) a sparse representation can be utilized to choose the necessary points to measure or 2) machine learning can be employed to model the density functional, to conduct efficient DFT calculations.
+1) a sparse representation can be utilized to choose the necessary points to measure or 2) machine learning can be employed to model the density functional, to conduct efficient DFT calculations for non-measured geometries.

-\subsection{Sparse representations}
+\subsubsection{Sparse representations}

 It has been shown that it is not necessary to have a general surface representation of a system to obtain accurate vibrational energies of systems\cite{Wodraszka2021}.
 By only exploring fewer carefully-chosen points, an accurate description of the full system quantum dynamics can be calculated.
-One can also generate accurate potential energy surfaces using Smoylak grid points\cite{Avila2020} or machine learning\cite{Manzhos2021}.
+One can also generate accurate potential energy surfaces using Smoylak grid points\cite{Avila2020} or machine learning the potential surface directly\cite{Manzhos2021}.

 For larger systems, one may also be able to use a Reaction Path Hamiltonian\cite{Miller1980, Taketsugu1996} (RPH) if a known reaction path (or surface\cite{Carrington1984}) is known to be most important.
 A lower level of theory may then be used to calculate Harmonic frequencies along this reaction path with the accurate energies from the quantum simulation used to specify the energy along the reaction path.
 It may also be possible to utilize a density functional modeled with machine learning to calculate the Hessian required for the RPH.